prof-rossetti/southernct-csc-443-201701/assignments/website-from-scratch/assignment.md

   1. Configure a local development environment to include a text editor, a web browser, a local web server, and a version control client.
   * Use a text editor to create and manage programmatic files.
-  * Gain familiarity with HTML and CSS.
+  * Gain familiarity with HTML.
-  * Use in-line and internal CSS stylesheets.
   * Practice software version control.
   * Practice website hosting.